robsoncloud/robsoncloud.github.io/_posts/2024-11-04-Powershell-C#.md

 # Conclusion
-By embedding C# code into PowerShell, we can leverage the power of event handling, enabling automation tasks to respond dynamically to custom conditions.
-As you can see, this example highlights how PowerShell’s flexibility can be combined with the robustness of C# for more advanced scripting solutions.
+Embedding C# code in PowerShell scripts lets you take advantage of event handling, making it possible for automation tasks to respond dynamically to specific conditions.
+This example shows how PowerShell’s flexibility can be combined with the power of C# to create more advanced scripting solutions.

-I hope you have enjoyed this post and maybe even learned something new about PowerShell :)
+I hope you enjoyed this post and learned something new about PowerShell!

 ## References
 1. PowerShell and Events